New front opens in Syria as rebels say al Qaeda attack means war

 Syria's opposition bemoans the delay, and repeated on Thursday assurances that the arms will not go to Islamist militants.

-(Reporting by Oliver Holmes and Mariam Karouny in Beirut, Khaled Yacoub Oweis in Amman and Diana Bartz in Washington; editing by Philippa Fletcher)
+(Additional reporting by Mariam Karouny in Beirut, Khaled Yacoub Oweis in Amman and Diana Bartz in Washington; editing by Philippa Fletcher)